samblenny/ime_engine/README.md

 efficiently learning and remembering large vocabulary lists.

-**WASM:** WebAssembly (WASM) is an open web technology for using compiled programs in situations that previously would require using Javascript.
-Compared to Javascript, WASM programs run faster, provide additional safety guarantees, and can be written in languages such as Rust.
+**WASM:** WebAssembly (WASM) is an open web technology for using compiled programs in situations that previously would require using javascript.
+Compared to javascript, WASM programs run faster, provide additional safety guarantees, and can be written in languages such as rust.